-Please keep in mind that if you are considering purchasing a "Do-it-yourself"
+If you are considering purchasing a "Do-it-yourself" ECU flashing

-ECU flashing kit or using someone else that uses the same software for
+kit, or using someone else that uses the same software for you:

-offer very basic access to the tuning parameters inside.
-They are
+only offer very basic access to the tuning parameters inside.

-riddled with mistakes, and don't offer enough to properly tune a bike
+They often have mistakes, and don't offer enough features to properly

-to the quality that I am capable of delivering to my customers.
+tune a bike to the level of quality that I am capable of delivering to

 These kits will also change your ECU's password so that nothing else but

-is how the kit maker controls how many ECUs their product can flash -
+This is how the kit maker controls how many ECUs their product can flash

-Sending it to me or anyone else afterwards will not be possible for many
+Sending it to me or anyone else afterwards may not be possible for many

 Locking an ECU is fine for protecting another tuner's work, but when/if

-the original stock file is re-installed by these cheap kits, the ECU's
+the original stock file is re-installed by one of these kits, the ECU's

-But, also know that the original computer cannot install the original password either.
+also know that the original computer cannot install the original password

 Additionally, most of the kits that disable error codes so that you can

-the error code, instead, they disable the entire self diagnosis system.
+remove just the error code, instead, they disable the entire self diagnosis

 The bad part of this is, if something goes wrong with your bike, you will